CHAPTER SIX—DEPARTURE

 “It sounds like you’re overdue for another outsider.”
 Heather smiled, hopefully.
 “It’s okay if you can’t tell me about Larkspur’s past, but can’t I at least know about its present?
 There’s nothing sketchy about it that, right?
 It’s just secretive because the government’s involved?”

 “I guess so,” Richard mumbled.
-“Tell you what, I’ll think it through, talk about it with some people, and see what I can do.
+“Tell you what, I’ll give it some thought, talk about it with some people, and see what I can do.
 Sound fair?”

 This was her new reality.

-She was determined to explore it for all it was worth.
+She was determined to mine it for all it was worth.

 +